Criticality Across the Energy Spectrum from Random, Artificial Gravitational Lensing in Two-Dimensional Dirac Superconductors: Introduction

 QGD should also arise at the surface of a topological superconductor (TSC).
 Due to ``topological protection,'' velocity modulation is the only allowed coupling of charged impurities to the 2D massless Majorana fluid expected to form at the surface of a class DIII TSC \cite{TSCRev1,TSCRev2,TSCRev3,TSCRev4} with winding number $|\nu| = 1$ \cite{Nakai14,Roy19}, as we show in Appendix \ref{Sec:3HeB}.

 The stack of critical finite-energy states found here is quite unusual, but not unprecedented.
 In Ref.~\cite{Ghorashi18}, we observed stacks of critical, class C spin quantum Hall plateau transition (QHPT) states at finite energy in a surface model for a class CI TSC.
-The finite-energy surface states of a class AIII TSC should sit at the class A integer QHPT \cite{Ludwig1994,Ostrovsky2007,Chou2014,Sbierski}.
-We expect that the finite-energy critical states identified here correspond to a version of the class D thermal QHPT \cite{D-1,D-2,D-3,D-4,D-5,D-6,D-7}.
+Numerical studies \cite{Chou2014,Sbierski} have found that the finite-energy surface states of class AIII TSCs sit at the class A integer QHPT \cite{Ludwig1994,Ostrovsky2007}.
+We expect that the finite-energy critical states identified here correspond to a version of the class D \emph{thermal} QHPT \cite{D-1,D-2,D-3,D-4,D-5,D-6,D-7}.